Joe Biden elected US President; Kamala Harris becomes vice-president | Politics

 Joe Biden, who triumphed over incumbent US President Donald Trump is a divisive, bitter and closely-fought presidential election, appealed to fellow Americans on Saturday that it is time to put the anger and the harsh rhetoric behind and come together as a nation.
 The 77-year-old Democrat, who became the oldest man ever to be elected to the White House, will be the 46th president of the United States, after securing a major victory in Pennsylvania, the state where he was born put him over the 270 electoral votes needed to win.

-With Pennsylvania's 20 electoral votes, Biden now has a total of 273 electoral votes.
+Biden will win Nevada, picking up another state after winning the presidency.
+There are six electoral votes at stake in Nevada.
+This brings Biden's current electoral vote total to 279, CNN reported.
 "I am honoured and humbled by the trust the American people have placed in me and in Vice President-elect Harris," Biden said in his first statement after America's major news outlets declared him the winner of the November 3 elections, thus making him the President-elect.

 "In the face of unprecedented obstacles, a record number of Americans voted.
 Proving once again, that democracy beats deep in the heart of America," he said.
 "With the campaign over, it's time to put the anger and the harsh rhetoric behind us and come together as a nation.
 It's time for America to unite.
 And to heal," Biden said.